 Flammable Liquid.
 A liquid having a flash point below 100 degrees Fahrenheit and having a vapor pressure not exceeding 40 pounds per square inch (absolute) at 100 degrees Fahrenheit.

-Flood.
-A general and temporary condition of partial or complete inundation of normally dry land areas from the overflow, the unusual and rapid accumulation, or the runoff of surface waters from any source.
+Flood or Flooding.
+A general and temporary condition of partial or complete inundation of normally dry land areas from: